The Complete Guide to Bedroom Lighting That Sets the Mood

 Focused light where you need it for specific activities:

-- Wall-mounted swing-arm sconces — Save nightstand space and are adjustable
+- Swing arm sconces mounted on the wall: Save nightstand space and are adjustable

 The key rule: Task lights should be at the right height.
 For reading in bed, the bottom of the lampshade should be at chin level when you're sitting up.